(Note: to translate this guide into other languages click "English" at the top left of this page and select a different language)

 Every question in the Higg FEM offers a hint right below the primary question to help you better understand how to answer the question.

-If you are looking for more detailed guidance on a question, you can click the “?” symbol next to the question.
-This will take you to the Higg FEM How to Higg Guide.
+If you are looking for more detailed guidance on a question, you can review the guidance for the question in the Higg FEM How to Higg Guide.

 - The Higg FEM How to Higg Guide provides guidance for every question in the Higg FEM.
 For every question, the guide will explain: